GVLT explores conservation acquisition at Bear Canyon and potential new trail

 - Purchasing private land from a willing seller that is otherwise likely to be developed to secure habitat.

-- Engaging with community partners and public agencies to develop a holistic plan that addresses recreation use and wildlife protection along the Gallatin Front especially the 6500 acres of State Lands adjacent to this parcel
+- Engaging with community partners, neighbors, and public agencies to develop a holistic plan that addresses recreation use and wildlife protection along the Gallatin Front especially the 6500 acres of State Lands adjacent to this parcel

 The property is 18 acres of private land at the mouth of Bear Canyon and includes ¼ mile of Bear Creek.
 It is a short 6 miles or 10-minute drive from Downtown Bozeman.
 The property lies adjacent to nearly 6,500 acres of Montana State Trust Lands that are managed by the Department of Natural Resources and Conservation (DNRC).
 It is strategically situated between two existing access points along the Gallatin Front- Bear Canyon/ New World Gulch and Mt.
 Ellis Lane.
 When acquired, GVLT would own, improve, and manage the property.

-GVLT envisions a trail on the property that would provide a 2 mile round trip hike to a scenic view of the valley and an accessible meadow trail that hugs the creek and provides opportunities for families to picnic.
+After a thoughtful process to understand wildlife presence and patterns on the property and strategies to mitigate impacts to wildlife and neighbors, GVLT envisions building a trail on the property.
+The trail would provide a 2 mile round trip hike to a scenic view of the valley and an accessible meadow trail that hugs the creek and provides opportunities for families to picnic.
 We hope to set a gold standard for land and trail stewardship and create a model for other land management agencies for balancing conservation and recreation.
-We have already met with neighbors and started creating a series of strategies to mitigate impacts of recreation on wildlife.

 Not only will the project conserve the 18 acres and create a new access point to public land, we hope it is the start of a larger conversation about recreation on those adjacent public lands.
 The DNRC is already seeing significant impacts to resources and wildlife on their parcel due to increased use and population.
 GVLT sees an opportunity to partner with the DNRC on a recreation management plan that considers wildlife and creates planned and managed recreational opportunities for our growing community.
 Without intervention in this landscape, recreational use will continue to have increasingly detrimental effects on wildlife.